CrunchyData/postgres-operator/README.md

 # Run your own production-grade PostgreSQL-as-a-Service on Kubernetes!

-The Crunchy PostgreSQL Operator automates and simplifies deploying and managing open source PostgreSQL clusters on Kubernetes and other Kubernetes-enabled Platforms by providing the essential features you need to keep your PostgreSQL clusters up and running, including:
+The [Crunchy PostgreSQL Operator](https://access.crunchydata.com/documentation/postgres-operator/) automates and simplifies deploying and managing open source PostgreSQL clusters on Kubernetes and other Kubernetes-enabled Platforms by providing the essential features you need to keep your PostgreSQL clusters up and running, including:

 #### PostgreSQL Cluster Provisioning

-Create, Scale, & Delete PostgreSQL clusters with ease, while fully customizing your Pods and PostgreSQL configuration!
+[Create, Scale, & Delete PostgreSQL clusters with ease](https://access.crunchydata.com/documentation/postgres-operator/latest/architecture/provisioning/), while fully customizing your Pods and PostgreSQL configuration!

 #### High-Availability

-Safe, automated failover backed by a distributed consensus based HA solution.
+Safe, automated failover backed by a [distributed consensus based high-availability solution](https://access.crunchydata.com/documentation/postgres-operator/latest/architecture/high-availability/).
 Uses [Pod Anti-Affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity) to help resiliency; you can configure how aggressive this can be!
 Failed primaries automatically heal, allowing for faster recovery time.

 #### Disaster Recovery

-Backups and restores leverage the open source [pgBackRest](https://www.pgbackrest.org) utility and includes support for full, incremental, and differential backups as well as efficient delta restores.
+Backups and restores leverage the open source [pgBackRest](https://www.pgbackrest.org) utility and [includes support for full, incremental, and differential backups as well as efficient delta restores](https://access.crunchydata.com/documentation/postgres-operator/latest/architecture/disaster-recovery/).
 Set how long you want your backups retained for.
 Works great with very large databases!

 #### Monitoring